ros2/ros2_documentation/source/Tutorials/Writing-A-Simple-Cpp-Publisher-And-Subscriber.rst

 You created two nodes to publish and subscribe to data over a topic.
 Before compiling and running them, you added their dependencies and executables to the package configuration files.

-The code used in these examples can be found `here <https://github.com/ros2/examples/tree/master/rclcpp/topics>`__.

 Next steps
 ----------